Xeom/edil/doc/commands.md

 #### Saveall command
  - Save all buffers

-Performs the equivialent of the [save](#save-command) command to allbuffers, where they are modified, and associated with a file.
+Performs the equivalent of the [save](#save-command) command to all buffers, where they are modified, and associated with a file.

 This command takes no arguments and returns the number of files that have been saved.